 March 23, 2019

 Travelers along Indiana’s Interstate 65 are used to farmland with vast swaths of corn, soybeans and wheat dotting the mostly rural landscape.
-However, newcomers to the north-south route are often surprised when they encounter a farm of a different type — wind farms.
+However, newcomers to the north-south route are often surprised when they encounter a different type of wind farm.

 People have harvested the wind for centuries, using its energy to perform tasks such as pumping water, grinding grain and cutting wood.
-With the development of electric power, wind’s capabilities expanded to lighting buildings and powering machines with simple motors.
+With electric power development, wind’s capabilities expanded to lighting buildings and powering machines with simple motors.

 Today, wind power is used throughout the world as a viable alternative to coal or nuclear-powered plants.
-Other methods of energy production include natural gas, water and solar, with each capability playing a supporting role in providing the comforts of the modern world.
+Other energy production methods include natural gas, water and solar, with each capability playing a supporting role in providing the comforts of the modern world.

 A complex system

-Electricity moves through a network of transmission lines, substations and transformers to a series of energy grids, all of which are interconnected for reliability.
-Grid managers carefully coordinate all the energy produced from their units to ensure a steady stream of electricity to meet the fluctuating demands of consumers.
+Electricity moves through a network of transmission lines, substations and transformers to a series of energy grids that are interconnected for reliability.
+Grid managers carefully coordinate all the energy produced from their units to ensure a steady stream of electricity to meet consumers' fluctuating demands.

 “When we factor in renewable energy and its natural variances, maintaining the electrical balance between supply and demand on the grid becomes a complicated process,” said John Zack, UL’s global lead for grid solutions.